 Solar Energy

 Solar photovoltaic systems (PV) are the most widespread among the renewable energy sources that can be used to provide electrical energy to the hydroponic farms (Yucenur et al., 2024).
-In cases where there is less access to electricity like rural or urban hydroponic farms, solar PV can be used to supply electricity to such tasks as lighting, pumps, and sensors (Alfita et al., 2024).
-Solar PV Greenhouses have been reported to offer annual-round production with reduced reliance on fossil fuels (Ahmed et al., 2024).
-In particular, different case studies indicate that the applications of solar PV energy in the different parts of the world i.e. India, Kenya as well as the United States, has seen hydroponic farms reducing the operating costs by more than 40 percent (Wahyu et al., 2024).
+In cases where there is less access to electricity, like rural or urban hydroponic farms, solar PV can be used to supply electricity to such tasks as lighting, pumps, and sensors (Alfita et al., 2024).
+Solar PV Greenhouses have been reported to offer year-round production with reduced reliance on fossil fuels (Ahmed et al., 2024).
+In particular, different case studies indicate that the applications of solar PV energy in the different parts of the world i.e. India, Kenya, as well as the United States, have seen hydroponic farms reducing the operating costs by more than 40 per cent (Wahyu et al., 2024).
 As an example, NFTs that use solar energy in areas with arid climates in South America have enabled the cultivation of leafy vegetables because irrigation could not be used as an alternative agricultural solution (Kim et al., 2024).
-The use of solar PV systems has given consistent power systems and better controlling greenhouse operations and lower cooling loads on building roofs in urban farms located at the city rooftops (Debroy et al., 2025).
+The use of solar PV systems has given consistent power systems and better control of greenhouse operations and lower cooling loads on building roofs in urban farms located at city rooftops (Debroy et al., 2025).
 Some of the challenges comprise intermittency of sunlight, cost of installation and cost of energy storage of the attached solar PV system (Lobo Paes et al., 2025).
-The solar PV system and its associated system in DWC and aeroponic systems need to be supported by battery systems due to the need to have 24/7 of light and aeration (Dewi et al., 2025).
+The solar PV system and its associated system in DWC and aeroponic systems need to be supported by battery systems due to the need to have 24/7 light and aeration (Dewi et al., 2025).
 These barriers are slowly being removed by efficiency gains in PV technology and decreasing costs of solar panels, and solar energy is now one of the most promising renewable sources in hydroponics (Modina et al., 2025) (Channa et al., 2025).

-Table 2: Energy Requirements in Hydroponics
+Table 2: Energy Requirements in Hydroponics show reference for all tables